“Generating, archiving, and distributing quality community media.”

 What if the people who know a community best worked together to address its most pressing problems?

-That’s the idea behind the Charlotte Journalism Collaborative, a partnership including Charlotte Mecklenburg Library, WFAE, WCNC, QNotes, QCity Metro, La Noticia, the Charlotte Observer, Free Press, and Queens University.
+That’s the idea behind the Charlotte Journalism Coalition, a partnership including Charlotte Mecklenburg Library, WFAE, WCNC, QNotes, QCity Metro, La Noticia, the Charlotte Observer, Free Press, and Queens University.

-Learn more about the Charlotte Journalism Collaborative – and affordable housing solutions! – on the Library’s Digital Branch.
+Learn more about the Charlotte Journalism Coalition – and affordable housing solutions! – on the Library’s Digital Branch.